brynrgnzls/demo-repo/NOTES.md

 git checkout [name]
   - changes branch

 git checkout -b [name]
   - crates a branch and changes to that branch

 git branch -d [name]
   - deletes a local branch

+git reset [name]
+  - unstage a file or all of files using

+git reset HEAD~[number]
+  - undo the commit by a number

+git rest [hash]
+  - undo the commit or move to a spefied commit using hash from 'git log'